PixelsCamp/talks/README.md

 ## Make makes a good proposal?

-Before you submit your talk, ask yourself these questions and use the answers you come up with to enrich your pitch.
-If you get a lot of NOs, don't give up, but reconsider your idea to fit what we're looking for.
+Before you submit your talk, ask yourself these questions and use the answers you come up with to either enrich your pitch or rethink your initial idea into a better, more fitting one.

 #### Relevance